benjaminlees/Es6/notSoGoodParts/classes/README.md

 Classes are a code template or blue print for building an object and they are generally associated with the OO model.

+Douglas Crockford as

+The Idea of classes in Es6 is to mimic the syntax which is typically seen in object oriented languages such as java.
+So to better explain es6 classes we must start with a typical java class and then progress through JavaScript pototypal inheritance to es6 classes.

 In languages such as c# and java a class constructor is used to create objects.

 ```